Super Friends: 1984–1985 season: Super Friends: The Legendary Super Powers Show

-1985–1986 season: The Super Powers Team: Galactic Guardians
+1985 season: The Super Powers Team: Galactic Guardians

-In fall 1985, the next version of Hanna-Barbera's depiction of the DC Comics heroes began, although it no longer carried the Super Friends name.
+In the fall of 1985, the next version of Hanna-Barbera's depiction of the DC Comics heroes began, although it no longer carried the Super Friends name.
 This series returned to a conventional lineup for the team, with a focus on teen members Cyborg and Firestorm.
 Once again headquartered at the Hall of Justice in Metropolis, the heroes battled such familiar foes as Lex Luthor, Brainiac, the Scarecrow, and recurring villain Darkseid.
-It also contained the only appearances by The Joker, The Penguin, the Royal Flush Gang, and Felix Faust.
+It also contained the only appearances in the series by Joker, Penguin, the Royal Flush Gang, and Felix Faust.

-Most notably, it is in this series that Batman's origin is depicted for the first time outside of comics and the first cartoon series.
-Batman and Robin chase The Scarecrow into Crime Alley, where Thomas and Martha Wayne were murdered, which triggers a fear-induced flashback.
-Additionally, in the same episode, Professor Jonathan Crane appears as the Scarecrow's secret identity, which was unknown to the authorities, allowing Scarecrow to use it to secretly sabotage the Super Friends' investigations until Batman managed to deduce his identity, leading to his arrest.
+Notably, it is in this series that Batman's origin is depicted for the first time outside of comics.

 The Super Powers Team: Galactic Guardians lasted one season before being canceled.
-The final new episode aired was "Escape From Space City" on October 26, 1985.
-This third cancellation would be the final one, and Galactic Guardians marked the end of Hanna-Barbera's 13-year run of the series on October 26, 1985.
+The final new episode aired was "Escape from Space City" on October 26, 1985.
+This third cancellation would be the final one, and Galactic Guardians marked the end of Super Friends.

 Characters

 The Justice League of America

-The core group of five heroes made up the "Super Friends":
+The core group of heroes made up the "Super Friends":